This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Many families enjoy keeping a special basket or crate ready with all the resources they’ve pulled together or prepared for morning time — thus the term, “morning basket time.”

-Some families use a restaurant menu cover, like the one below, to make a booklet for each child.
+Some families use a restaurant menu cover to make a booklet for each child.

 They will print a pretty cover to slip in the front and fill the other windows of the menu with a hymn, a poem or scripture, some memory work, etc. that the child will be referencing and can even write on with dry-erase markers.